Γνῶθι σεαυτόν (know thyself)

-Before that, I was a PhD student at SequeL, INRIA Lille – Nord Europe, under the supervision of Alessandro Lazaric and Daniil Ryabko.
+Before that, I was a PhD student at SequeL (now Scool), INRIA Lille – Nord Europe, under the supervision of Alessandro Lazaric and Daniil Ryabko.
 My research interests lied in designing Reinforcement Learning algorithms with provable good performance.
 Reinforcement Learning –RL for short– is an area of Machine Learning concerned with sequential decision making in an unknown environment.
 I was particularly interested in the exploration-exploitation trade-off in on-line RL (from a theoretical perspective).
 In this context, the performance of an algorithm is usually measured in terms of sample complexity or regret.
 Current state-of-the-art RL methods relying on Deep Learning are now able to learn how to play Atari games or Go at a super-human level.
 However, they require huge amount of training data.
 In contrast, most humans manage to play relatively well with a very limited experience.
 The lack of sample efficiency of Deep Reinforcement Learning (DRL) algorithms is a clear obstacle to their deployment in real-world applications.
 I believe that understanding the theoretical properties of RL is essential to overcome the challenge of sample efficient RL.
 This is what motivated my interest in algorithms that can be analysed theoretically and for which we can prove near-optimal performance (in terms of sample complexity or regret).
 Although such algorithms do not scale to large dimensional tasks yet (e.g., Atari games, robotics, etc…), they can provide good intuitions on how to improve DRL approaches.

 During my PhD, I had the opportunity to collaborate with many other awesome researchers including: Matteo Pirotta, Emma Brunskill, Ronald Ortner and Mohammad Ghavamzadeh.
 I attended two summer schools on Machine Learning: MLSS 2017 and the first edition of DS3 (2017).